barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 My part was to train and build the machine learning back-end for our service.

 So what I did was to create training data and filter it out,
-setup an Docker host for the back-end system and wrote a Python Wrapper for all image detection instances in order to connect them to the middle-ware.
+setup a Docker host for the back-end system and wrote a Python Wrapper for all image detection instances in order to connect them to the middle-ware.

 After everything was set up I ran the training steps with my pictures.